 We have a nurse on site 5 days a week.
 Children get regular medical check-ups at a local hospital where they receive their antiretroviral medications (ARVs).
 These are the medications that suppress the HIV virus and prevent it from destroying the child’s immune system.
 The children also visit the dentist regularly.

 Children attend school daily.
 We established New Hope International School onsite to maximize the quality of education for our children.
-Those in grades one through nine attend school full-time at Our Village.
-Grades 10, 11, and 12 attend the local high school each morning, and have supplemental classes in math, chemistry, physics, and algebra at Our Village in the afternoon.
+Those in grades one through eight attend school in the afternoons at Our Village.
+All of our children attend the local school each morning, and the upper grades have supplemental classes at the local school in the afternoon.

 We are equipped with twenty-five classrooms and a computer lab.
 We also have a dedicated science building with two classrooms.
 Thanks to the generosity of our donors, we have one of the first children’s libraries in Cambodia.